pstawinski/pygenebe/README.md

 If you want to annotate thousands of variants, please log in to https://genebe.net, generate an API Key, and provide it using `username` and `api_key`.

+Find out more usage examples in the `examples` directory.

 ### Installation
 You can install GeneBe Utils using pip: